magento/devdocs/src/cloud/project/new-relic.md

 When your site experiences an infrastructure or application issue that triggers an alert threshold, New Relic sends alert notifications so that you can proactively address the issue.
 See [Managed Alerts for Magento Commerce][] in the _Magento Help Center_ for details about each alert type and troubleshooting steps to resolve the issues that triggered the alert.

+{:.bs-callout-warning}
-To use this policy, you must configure at least one notification channel to receive the alert messages.
+To use this policy and get notified when an issue on your site triggers an alert condition, you must configure at least one notification channel to receive the alert notifications.

 {:.bs-callout-info}
 For Pro Staging and Integration environments and Starter environments, use [Health notifications] to monitor disk space.